roman-milk/roman-milk.github.io/daddys-obsession.md

+===

- ****** Daddy's Obsession ****** byNonStopFunGuy© As the girls made out, I watched Vanessa's round soft butt hover above the bed, her knees spread, her pink vagina beckoning for attention.
+As the girls made out, I watched Vanessa's round soft butt hover above the bed, her knees spread, her pink vagina beckoning for attention.
 Meanwhile, her fingers were pumping the blonde, and Foxanna's hips undulated in rapid circles taking the two fingers into her pussy.
 I heard a toilet flush (the pipes are right behind my head, in the closet here), and a few seconds later the nude male entered the room.
 Upon seeing Vanessa leaning forward to kiss and fingerfuck Foxanna, the male smiled to himself, admired my daughter's position, and came to the bed and leaned forward himself.

  I saw the stud's fat adult tongue shoot out, he began licking my daughter's clean tight little butthole.
 Vanessa purred, and the guy started shoving tongue up her anus.
 Daddy was incredibly turned on.
 He licked her tight butthole, then after fucking it a few moments, licked down to her pussy and clitty.
 His cock got hard again, even after all of this sex, and he climbed onto the bed to fuck my daughter again from the rear.